ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why every generation thinks the next is doomed.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the funniest historical mistakes we still repeat.

 ---